thejsway/thejsway/manuscript/chapter19.md

 Because this is first and foremost a JavaScript project, here is the complete HTML/CSS code of the web page.
 It is also online as a [CodePen](https://codepen.io/bpesquet/pen/pPyxLG/).

+!!! info

-> This web page uses the [Bootstrap](http://getbootstrap.com/) framework to improve presentation and make it responsive.
-However, Bootstrap knowledge is not mandatory to achieve the desired result.
+    This web page uses the [Bootstrap](http://getbootstrap.com/) framework to improve presentation and make it responsive.
+However, no prior Bootstrap knowledge is necessary to achieve the desired result.
 You can pretty much ignore it and code ahead.

 ```html
 <!doctype html>